LVala/gravitational_potential_fem/README.md

-# Solution of gravitational potential differential equation using finite element method project for Differential and Difference Equations Course
+# Solution of gravitational potential differential equation using finite element method - project for Differential and Difference Equations Course
 ### Łukasz Wala, 2021/22 winter semester, Computer Science WIEiT AGH UST

-This repository contains [problem description (in Polish)] and program written in Julia programming language that preproceses the equation matrix (mainly by solving some integrals by Gauss–Legendre quadrature) and solves the system of equations using Gaussian elimination.
+This repository contains [problem description (in Polish)](mes_opracowanie.pdf) and program written in Julia programming language that preproceses the equation matrix (mainly by solving some integrals by Gauss–Legendre quadrature) and solves the system of equations using Gaussian elimination.

 To run you need [Julia compiler](https://julialang.org/downloads/) and [Plots](https://docs.juliaplots.org/latest/) package which can be downloaded via Julia REPL:
 ```